-Here’s Why People Tap Their Glass On The Bar Before Taking A Shot
+Why Do People Tap Their Shot Glass On The Bar Before Drinking It?

 - There are some who say you tap your glass on the bar to pay your respects to friends who couldn’t make it out or fallen friends who can’t enjoy a shot of Jameson.
 It was apparently the Middle Ages version of pouring one for your dead homies.